 Take a break

-When you feel like you have three-days of work to get done in two hours, it can seem counterintuitive to stop working.
-But here’s the thing– taking even a five-minute break to clear your head can be a really effective way of refocussing your mind and gaining a little clarity and perspective.
+When you feel like you have three-days of work to get done in two hours, it can seem counter intuitive to stop working.
+But here’s the thing– taking even a five-minute break to clear your head can be a really effective way of refocusing your mind and gaining a little clarity and perspective.